jajokl/grouper-ref-impl/README.md

 2. The configuration web container should be modified so that it can also assist with Shibboleth debugging of the server version of the reference implementation.
 2. The provided `docker-compose.yml` file mounts secrets on invocation from the secret's tree.
 A production Swarm-based Grouper environment will most likely create the secrets via a separate, more protected, process.
 The needed secret statements are commented out in the provided `docker-compose.yml` file.
 2. A partial view of Web Configuration Page of Step 3 is below.
-[A complete example:](./Grouper-RI-example.html)
+Click here for [a complete example](./Grouper-RI-example.html) of the config web form.

 ![view of webconfig page](webcfg.png)